-What is freerando?
+What is freerando skiing?

 At the crossroads of freeride and ski touringIn recent years, freerando has become increasingly popular in high-mountain areas outside ski resorts.